Can OpenAI keep developers in its orbit?

 • The most significant announcement was the Realtime API, which will allow developers to build apps that can respond to spoken-word input with AI-generated voice responses.

-• This feature is modeled on ChatGPT's Advanced Voice Assistant, which got the company in trouble with Scarlett Johansson last year, but uses a different set of voices.
+• This feature is modeled on ChatGPT's Advanced Voice Mode, which got the company in trouble with Scarlett Johansson last year, but uses a different set of voices.

 • OpenAI demonstrated an app built with Realtime API and Twilio's voice-calling APIs that could (theoretically) order food from a catering service from an upcoming event as well as an AI assistant app that could plan an upcoming trip using only voice commands and responses.